 The changes noted are due to a change in the central solenoid design since 2005.
 The original design, which featured three pairs of coils, PF1, PF 2, and PF3, was replaced by a two-coil design using existing coils previously used on NSTX.
-The new design reduced cost and risk and will meet the project's needs through at least the first plasma heating campaign.
-Recent analysis shows that segmenting the solenoid (as in the original PF1,2,3 design) has minimal impact on plasma shaping, so the solenoid function can be more simply performed by simple, less expensive coils as a value improvement.
-Depending on research results, if higher levels of bootstrap current are produced by the plasma, a future upgrade to increase the capacity of the central solenoid may be needed.
-It is now considered unlikely that the original PF1,2,3 design would be the cost-effective choice for such an upgrade.
+The new design reduced costs and will meet the project's needs through at least the first plasma heating campaign.
+Recent analysis shows that some functions of the original PF1,2,3 design can be performed by other coils, so a simpler and less expensive central solenoid is a value improvement.
+Although a future upgrade of central solenoid might be necessary to reach full Ohmic current drive capability, it is now considered unlikely that the original PF1,2,3 design would be the cost-effective choice.